Mind Your Weight(s): A Large-scale Study on Insufficient Machine Learning Model Protection in Mobile Apps: Introduction

 On-device ML inference inevitably stores ML models locally on user devices, which however creates a new security challenge.
 Commercial ML models used in apps are often part of the core intellectual property (IP) of vendors.
 Such models may fall victim to theft or abuse, if not sufficiently protected.
 In fact, on-device ML makes model protection much more challenging than server-side ML because models are now stored on user devices, which are fundamentally untrustworthy and may leak models to curious or malicious parties.

 The consequences of model leakage are quite severe.
-First, with a leaked model goes away the research and development investment made by the model owner, which often includes human, data, and computing costs.
-Second, when a proprietary model is obtained by unethical competitors, the model owner loses the competitive edge or pricing advantage for its products, causing further financial loss.
-Third, a leaked model facilitates malicious actors to find adversarial inputs to bypass or confuse the ML systems that use the model, which can lead to not only reputation damages to the vendor but also critical failures in their products (\eg fingerprint recognition bypass).
+First, with a leaked model goes away the R\&D investment of the model owner, which often includes human, data, and computing costs.
+Second, when a proprietary model is obtained by unethical competitors, the model owner loses the competitive edge or pricing advantage for its products.
+Third, a leaked model facilitates malicious actors to find adversarial inputs to bypass or confuse the ML systems, which can lead to not only reputation damages to the vendor but also critical failures in their products (\eg fingerprint recognition bypass).

 This paper presents the first large-scale study of ML model protection and theft on mobile devices.
-Our study aims to shed lights on the lesser understood risks and costs of model leakage/theft in the context of on-device ML.
+Our study aims to shed light on the less understood risks and costs of model leakage/theft in the context of on-device ML.
 We present our study that answers the following questions with ample empirical evidence and observations.

 \begin{itemize} \item {\bf Q1: \qone} \item {\bf Q2: \qtwo} \item {\bf Q3: \qthree} \end{itemize}

 To answer these questions, we collected 46,753 trending Android apps from the US and the Chinese app markets.
 To answer Q1, we built a simple and automatic pipeline to first identify the ML models and SDK/frameworks used in an app, and then detect if the ML models are encrypted.
 Among all the collected apps, we found 1,468 apps that use on-device ML, and 602 (41\%) of them do not protect their ML models at all (\ie models are stored in plaintext form on devices).
 Most of these apps have high installation counts (greater than 10M) and span the top-ten app categories, which underlines the limited awareness of model thefts and the need for model protection among app developers.